emilaxelsson/terminal-punch/README.md

   * Switching project should automatically stop any running interval in the current project.
   * The current project should be remembered between runs.
   * Summary view could show totals both for the current project and for all projects combined.

+### Time zones

+`punch` logs time relative to the local time zone.
+This means that, for example, switching time zones in the middle of a running interval will lead to incorrectly measured time.

+The solution would be to include information about the time zone with the logged events.
+However, the log file is meant to be a human-editable document, so I'm not sure it's worth the extra complexity just to get consistency across time zone changes.